rothsandro/eleventy-notes/Features/Sidebar.md

 ## Start page

 The first link in the sidebar is always the start page.
 The start page is the first page that is shown when you open the app.
-See [[Features/Start page|Start page]] for more information.
+See [[Start page]] for more information.

 ## Additional links